 The service requirement analysis result of video monitoring is used as input information to perform the network preparation, and deploy the necessary network functions.
 In the network operation phase, the performance data and alarm information are collected, service experience and network performance are analysed.
 Network optimization may be needed to improve service experience and network performance.
 Therefore the SLS requirements of video monitoring services can be assured.

-It is proposed to add solution of key issue service assurance for video monitoring in draft TR 28.865.
+It is proposed to add solution of issue service assurance for video monitoring in draft TR 28.865.

 4 Detailed proposal